MonsieurCactus/kakulderabzahlendegeometrie/Chapter-01/README.md

+#Erster Abschnitt - *Die Symbolik der Bedingungen*

-#Chapter 1 - *Die Symbolik der Bedingungen* The Symbols of the Conditions
+#Chapter 1 - The Symbols of the Conditions